 You need to make sure that your reins are the same length on both sides.
 The reins are attached to a steel bit, and that is a very important part of your understanding of the horse and what you are asking.
 If one rein is short and the other long, it is like trying to drive a car down the road with you wheel turned toward the ditch.
 Your horse responds to the turn and the stop by pressure and if it is all off center, then who knows where you may go.!

 There are many different types of bits, like shoes for people, some fit, and some do not.
 After you adjust your reins, pull gently back and see where that horse responds.
 Then you know how much tension to place on the bit, generally however NONE.
-Our horses are free rein horses that do not throwback nba jerseys require and do not like constant pulling and pressure.
+Our horses are free rein horses that do not require pulling in fact they do not like constant pulling and pressure.
 A pull usually means STOP, and release means go forward.
 Also remember that the bits have chains that act much like a lever or in some cases an emergency brake.
-Pulling back hard on the bit activates a lever like feel to the bottom jaw of the horse and Idealgewicht? too much can really hurt.
+Pulling back hard on the bit activates a lever like feel to the bottom jaw of the horse and too much can really hurt.
 (This can be a good thing with a run away).
 When you pull back, you really mean to STOP!

 One trick I used to do with my riders was to put a bridle on my students head, and the bit in their hands.
 The reins are behind the rider.
 I then as the instructor, tell my “rider/horse” to go forward by a gentle tap on the back.
 If I hit my rider, they are startled, much like kicking a horse too hard in the beginning.
 By being in the horse’s position, you can understand what it feels like.
 I then pull and yank the bit, and they can see what it feels like.
 A gentle hand and good commands generates confidence in the horse.

 Horses are very sensitive and introspective.
 A good horseperson will watch, observe and listen.
 They will tell you what they are thinking if you take the time to listen.